Syntax-P/Alfred-scoreboard/README.md

 ## Usage

-Search live scores across the top European football leagues, MLB, and the FIFA World Cup via the `scoreboard` keyword.
+Search for live scores across the top European football leagues, MLB, and the FIFA World Cup via the `scoreboard` keyword.

 * <kbd>↩</kbd> View today's scores for that league.
 * <kbd>⌘</kbd><kbd>↩</kbd> View the league standings table.